 Spontaneous otoacoustic emissions (SOAE) are sinusoidal signals and appear without any sound stimulation in a healthy cochlea and seem to be a direct consequence of the cellular force generation of OHCs (Zwicker and Schloth, 1984; Burns et al., 1998; Jülicher et al., 2003).
-SOAEs do not appear in all normal hearing subjects and are present in about a half of the normal hearing population, with a distinctly higher prevalence in women than in men (Bilger et al., 1990; Penner et al., 1993; Penner and Zhang, 1997).
+SOAEs do not appear in all normal hearing patients and are present in about a half of the normal hearing population, with a distinctly higher prevalence in women than in men (Bilger et al., 1990; Penner et al., 1993; Penner and Zhang, 1997).
 SOAEs are therefore not suited for audiological diagnostics.
+For more information on SOAEs, please refer to section 3.2.2: Spontaneous Otoacoustic Emissions (SOAEs).